You Lucky Dog: Plot

 Jack Morgan is a dog therapist, once famous for being able to read his dog's mind.
 Although Jack cannot read the minds of other dogs, he still operates a canine mind-reading business, without divulging his inability to customers.
 Mr. Mooney and his wife bring their dog to see Jack.
 Dissatisfied with Jack's inability to read his dog's mind, Mr. Mooney, who is a friend of the city mayor, threatens to have his business closed down.
 After the Mooneys leave, a wealthy man named Clyde Windsor brings his dog, Lucky, to see Jack, who is stunned by his ability to read the dog's mind.
 He seems worried by this fact and ends the session early.
 Before Windsor leaves, Jack informs him that Lucky is bothered by three individuals that live with him.

 Two weeks later, the city closes down Jack's business.
 Simultaneously, Windsor's personal driver, Calvin Bridges, informs Jack that Windsor has died.
-Windsor's lawyer, Allison Kent, reads Windsor's will to his niece and two nephews: Margaret, Lyle, and Rueben.
+Windsor's lawyer, Allison Kent, reads Windsor's will to his niece and two nephews: Margaret, Lyle, and Reuben.
 The will reveals that the three individuals receive next to nothing from the estate of Windsor, who chose Lucky to inherit his money and mansion.
 Jack meets with Allison and is informed that he is Windsor's chosen trustee for Lucky's $64 million trust fund.
-Jack agrees to move into the mansion and become Lucky's new owner, as required by the trust fund, thus forcing Lyle, Margaret and Rueben to move out.
+Jack agrees to move into the mansion and become Lucky's new owner, as required by the trust fund, thus forcing Lyle, Margaret and Reuben to move out.